 Option: Horseback Riding

 This is the big day!
 After an early start, we hike up the Rio Blanco valley, circling Humantay Peak across from Salkantay Peak.
 The highest point on the trek is the Salkantay Pass at 4,638 m.
 At the pass, we stop to take in views of snowcapped peaks of the Vilcabamba Range in every direction.
 Keep your eyes open for Andean condors, often visible in this area.
 From the pass, descend towards Wayra Lodge (3,906m; “Wayra” means wind; so ‘the place where the wind lives’) our destination for the evening.
-A hot lunch is served en route; dinner and overnight at the Lodge.
+A hot lunch en route; dinner and overnight at the Lodge.

 Trekking Time: 6–8 hours (including lunch)